-- Can I bring fruit and vegetable scraps from home to compost in the bins at the garden?
+- ❖ Can I bring fruit and vegetable scraps from home to compost in the bins at the garden?
 YES!
-We will train you on the creation and use of Compost in your garden and this will be part of your required online training using Zoom.
-Our Garden Assistant is in charge of our Compost Bins. - How are plot sizes determined and how many plots do we get?
+We will train you on the creation and use of Compost in your garden and this will be part of your required online training.
+Control of the Compost Bin, Composter and Compost area is in the hands of a gardener volunteer.
+Contact the Administration if you are interested in helping with the development of Compost. - How are plot sizes determined and how many plots do we get?
 The Church Garden Coordinator has already set in garden plots that cannot be adjusted or changed.
 He will assign each family two garden plots that will be provided for FREE by our garden Sponsors.
 If you want to get more than two plots, contact our Garden Administrators.
-Plot assignments are subject to availability. - Is this an organic garden?
+Plot assignments are subject to availability.
+Beyond two Free Garden Plots, a rental fee must be paid to St. John Lutheran Church (Alex Post, Coordinator). - ❖ Is this an organic garden?
 This is an ORGANIC Garden.
 We supply you with gardening training for soil augmentation and fertilization.
-We use compost and organic fertilizers as well as organic pest control, which are all provided for you by the Administration.
-DO NOT bring ANY other chemicals, fertilizers and pest control items into this garden from outside sources. - Who do I contact for gardening advice?
-Alma, our administrator, is your main contact with Aiden, our Garden Assistant, as your secondary contact.
+We use compost and organic fertilizers as well as organic pest control, which are recommended by the Administration.
+DO NOT bring ANY other chemicals, fertilizers and pest control items into this garden from outside sources without clearing them with the Administration first. - Who do I contact for gardening advice?
+Alma, our administrator, is your main contact.
 See Garden Administration information above. - How much time should I expect to spend at the garden?
 You must work in the garden at least two or three times a week, to weed, fertilize, compost, plant, water, do pest control, harvest and more.
 YOU MUST check in and check out with ALMA via TEXT EACH time you visit the garden and provide her with a minimum of two photos of your garden in action at each visit.
 We are keeping attendance records and maintaining your progress via your photos.
 On average you will spend from an hour to two hours working and enjoying your garden.
-You can only visit the garden during DAYLIGHT HOURS. - What should I do if I experience or see theft or vandalism?
+You can ONLY visit the garden during DAYLIGHT HOURS. - ❖ What should I do if I experience or see theft or vandalism?
 Report it immediately to the Administration via text with a picture if possible.
-We will report it to the authorities. - What should I do if I am threatened or harassed at the garden?
+We will report it to the authorities. - ❖ What should I do if I am threatened or harassed at the garden?
 The only people allowed inside the garden fencing is those with garden plots and the Garden Administration.
 Please always remain courteous and kind.
 Get to know your garden neighbors and NEVER touch or disturb anything in their garden area.
 Please stay calm if harassment occurs and contact the Administration immediately